StackVista/stackstate-docs/develop/developer-guides/custom-functions/template-functions.md

 ## Create template functions from existing components and relations

 An easy way to create template functions is to create them based on existing component or relation.
-This option is available as **+ Add as template** in the context menu or from the right panel **details** tab when detailed information about an element is displayed.
+This option is available as **+ Add as template** in the context menu or from the right panel **Selection details** tab when detailed information about an element is displayed.
 After adding component or relation as template, its template function will appear in the Templates list in the Templates panel.

 ## Manually create a template function